-The OSFM considered the alternative of increasing fees by a lesser amount however, the alternative considered would not generate sufficient revenue to operate the program.
+The OSFM considered the alternative of no regulatory action however, the alternative considered would not generate sufficient revenue to operate the program.
 The result of the reasonable alternative would be inconsistent with the requirements of Health and Safety Code Section 13137, the State Fire Marshal Licensing and Certification Fund.

-The alternative of increasing the fees by a lesser amount would also not be in the best interest of the public because a funding deficit would impact the operational stability of the program, which would cause a negative impact to directly affected businesses and impair the public safety benefits of the program.
+The alternative of no regulatory action would also not be in the best interest of the public because a funding deficit would impact the operational stability of the program, which would cause a negative impact to directly affected businesses and impair the public safety benefits of the program.